reowst/sdk/FAQ.md

 ## Why use Network Next?

-Network Next improves the quality of network transit from players around the world to servers hosted in datacenters.
-Players have lower latency, fewer hitches, and less packet loss when they play over Network Next.
+Players have lower latency, fewer hitches, and less packet loss when your game uses Network Next.

 ## How does Network Next work?